 We envision that the quality of CWM’s programmes and activities during the strategy period will be enhanced as we commit to making good practices consistent and working towards enabling CWM to be a learning organisation, committed to excellence in the administration of its affairs.

-Our vision, mission and values are undergirded by the following working principles:
+Therefore as we work, guided by our vision, mission and values we are committed to live and work by the following principles:

-- Believing that every congregation can be a life affirming community and that by working together we can support and encourage each other globally.
+- Believing that every congregation can be a life-affirming community and that by working together we can support and encourage each other around the world

 - Practising hospitality, making all feel welcome wherever we are (in the office, at events, etc.)